Baldomo/open-in-mpv/README.md

 ### Supported protocols
 Since opening an arbitrary URL with a shell command can cause remote code execution on the host machine (for example by loading arbitrary `.so` files on a player by using special [schemes](https://en.wikipedia.org/wiki/List_of_URI_schemes)), only protocols/[schemes](https://en.wikipedia.org/wiki/List_of_URI_schemes) explicitly specified in the configuration will be processed by the native binary without errors.
 Defaults to `["http", "https"]` if empty.
 There is also no special instructions parsing or catch-all values.

+### Troubleshooting and tips
+This section will be updated with tips and tricks coming mainly from the issues and community.

+##### Setting a working directory for the called player
+- **Abstract:** in Windows, if the player and/or `yt-dlp` are installed as root, the player fails silently because `yt-dlp` (which is being ran as the current user) cannot write to its own directory
+- **Links:** issue #13
+- **Solution:** pass the `--paths temp:%TMP%` argument to `yt-dlp` to make it use a temporary directory instead of writing to the installation directory